Ludovic Blas: Nantes

 On 2 September 2019, Blas signed for Nantes on a five-year contract.
 On 31 October 2019 he scored his first goals under his new colors in the Coupe de France, against Paris FC (8–0), a historic victory of Nantes concluded by a double of Ludovic Blas, followed by his first goal in Ligue 1, ten days later against Saint-Etienne (3–2).
 In Nantes, he took a step forward in terms of progression.
 In his first year in 2019–20, he inserted himself to the squad by scoring 5 goals and making an assist in 24 games played as a midfielder.
 He exploded in 2020–21, his second season at Nantes, where he became one of the club's key players and played all 38 games of the season, with 11 goals and 4 assists.
 Despite his improving, Nantes had a difficult season endend competing play-outs against Toulouse.
 In the 2021–22 season, after 28 games played, 9 goals scored and 3 assists, he helped Nantes win the Coupe de France, scoring the winning goal in the final.
-At the start of the following season, he played in the french supercup 4–0 loss against Paris Saint-Germain, that took place at Bloomfield Stadium in Tel Aviv, Israel on 31 July 2022.
+At the start of the following season, he played in the 4–0 Trophée des Champions loss to Paris Saint-Germain, that took place at Bloomfield Stadium in Tel Aviv, Israel on 31 July 2022.
 On 8 September 2022 Blas made his debut in UEFA competitions, in a 2–1 win over the greek side Olympiacos.
 On 27 October he scored his first goal in UEFA Europa League against Qarabağ.

-On 12 February 2023 Blas became Nantes's second top scorer in Ligue 1 in the 21st century (30), behind Emiliano Sala (42).
+On 12 February 2023.
+Blas became Nantes's second top scorer in Ligue 1 in the 21st century with 30 goals, only behind Emiliano Sala on 42 goals.